Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Localization at spherical roots

 for any $D\in \A(\kmG/\kmK)$. \end{theorem} \begin{proof} The homogeneous space $P/K$ is $L$-spherical, therefore the inverse image $\kmK$ of $K$ in $\kmP$ is a spherical subgroup of finite type of $\kmG$.
 Thanks to Proposition~\ref{prop:locSigma1}, the variety $X'$ is a $P$-toroidal embedding of $P/K$ with lattice and spherical roots as desired.

 Let us prove the assertion on $S^p$.
 First observe that $S^p(\kmG/\kmK)$ is equal to the set of simple roots of $L$ moving no $L$-color of $X'$.
-Then the proof of Theorem~\ref{thm:loclambda} implies that the open $L$-orbit of $X$ has in $X$ an $L$-stable neighborhood $Z$ that is an $L$-toroidal embedding and contains the open $L$-orbit of $X'$.
-At this point the assertion on $S^p$ follows from \cite[Proposition 6.1]{Kn14}.
+Then by Corollary~\ref{cor:Ltoroidaln} the open $L$-orbit of $X$ has in $X$ an $L$-stable neighborhood $Z$ that is an $L$-toroidal embedding and contains the open $L$-orbit of $X'$.
+At this point the assertion on $S^p$ follows from \cite[Proposition~6.1]{Kn14}.